pytorch/torchcodec/decoder_native_transforms.md

 2. For random transforms, when should the value be fixed?
 3. Transforms such as Resize don't actually implement a `make_params()` method.
 How does TorchVision get their parameters?
 How will TorchCodec?
+4. Should the name at the bridge layer between Python and C++ just be the FFmpeg filter name?
-4. How do we communicate the transformation names and parameters to the C++ layer?
+5. How do we communicate the transformation names and parameters to the C++ layer?
 We need to support transforms with an arbitrary number of parameters.
-5. How does this generalize to `AudioDecoder`?
+6. How does this generalize to `AudioDecoder`?
 Ideally we would be able to support TorchAudio's transforms in a similar way.
-6. What is the relationship between the C++ transform objects, `FilterGraph` and `FiltersContext`?
+7. What is the relationship between the C++ transform objects, `FilterGraph` and `FiltersContext`?